 An outpatient program is most suitable for independent thinkers with a strong will to recover and a responsible, committed approach.
-Severe addictions to drugs are generally best treated in an inpatient program to help keep withdrawal under control and manage detox, but a mild drug or alcohol dependency issue caught in its early phases can often be treated in an outpatient facility with great success.
+Severe addictions to drugs are generally best treated in an inpatient program to help keep withdrawal under control and manage detox.
+But a mild drug or alcohol dependency issue caught in its early phases can often be treated in a non-residential facility with great success.

 Outpatient Facility Definition

 An outpatient rehab program offers drug and alcohol addiction treatment sessions that can take place at various times throughout the week.
 This flexible schedule allows clients to continue with their regular everyday responsibilities and keep living at home.
 However, they have to check into treatment as scheduled to receive medication and counseling.

 Non-residential drug programs come in various forms and varying intensity levels and provide an array of services, with the main focus being on counseling, offering a support network, and education.
 They are an excellent option for people who are firmly committed to attaining sobriety and are looking for a flexible program compatible with their schedules.

 The need for such programs is definitely on the rise – according to data from the Drug Abuse Warning Network for 2009, 2.1 million visits to emergency rooms across the U.S. were connected with drug abuse.

 5 Best Outpatient Rehab Facilities in the U.S.